 1. Individual discovering a spill must notify his immediate supervisor.
-2. Supervisor notifies the Superintendent Engineering and Maintenance (or his authorized delegate) of the spill, giving all known details and initiates spill containment, investigates cause.
-3. Superintendent Engineering and Maintenance will assess the spill size and hazards, order additional outside clean-up help as required, and notify appropriate authorities.
-4. If discharge occurs from a vessel the vessel will be notified, as well as the Superintendent Engineering and Maintenance, and the US Coast Guard.
+2. Supervisor notifies the Director of Reliability & Strategic Planning (or his authorized delegate) of the spill, giving all known details and initiates spill containment, investigates cause.
+3. Director of Reliability & Strategic Planning will assess the spill size and hazards, order additional outside clean-up help as required, and notify appropriate authorities.
+4. If discharge occurs from a vessel, the vessel will be notified, as well as the Director of Reliability & Strategic Planning, and the US Coast Guard.